Pope John VIII: Saracen incursions

-Constantinople problems
+Constantinople issues

 In 879, John recognised the reinstatement of Photios I as the legitimate patriarch of Constantinople.
 Photius had been condemned in 869 by Adrian II.
 This was undertaken mainly to appease the Byzantines, since in them he saw the only hope of removing the Arabs from Italy.
 It was commonly believed that some time afterward John VIII re-confirmed the excommunication of Photius, which eventually enabled Emperor Leo VI to move against Photius.
 However, modern scholarship, particularly influenced by Catholic scholar Francis Dvornik, has demonstrated this to be a Latin myth, as Photius died in visible perfect communion within the Roman Church.

 John was anxious that the Duchy of Croatia would follow in the steps of Bulgaria, which had recently accepted the spiritual authority of Constantinople rather than that of Rome.
 After the overthrow of the pro-Byzantine Zdeslav in 879, John thanked the new duke, Branimir, for returning Croatia to papal jurisdiction.
 In return, John recognized Croatian independence from the Carolingians.